PatRakowicz/Mine-Factorization/.github/README.md

 ### Start
 - [ ] Get all JDKs working, and all the required packages to get things moving
-    - [ ] JDK Installed, base running package.
+    - [X] JDK Installed, base running package.
     - [ ] Basic Mod Up and running
-    - [ ] Both Me and branodn are on board with how things work
+    - [ ] Both Me and brandon are on board with how things work

 ### |
 ### |